wacncontent/CustomizeTool/addCommentOutput/articles/traffic-manager/traffic-manager-routing-methods.md

 There are three traffic routing methods available in Traffic Manager:

 - **Priority:** Select 'Priority' when you want to use a primary service endpoint for all traffic, and provide backups in case the primary or the backup endpoints are unavailable.
-For more information, see [Priority traffic-routing  method](#wriority-traffic-routing-method)  method](#priority-traffic-routing-method) .
+For more information, see [Priority traffic-routing method](#priority-traffic-routing-method).

 - **Weighted:** Select 'Weighted' when you want to distribute traffic across a set of endpoints, either evenly or according to weights which you define.
 For more information, see [Weighted traffic-routing method](#weighted-traffic-routing-method).